v 3.7.web 2025

 Later, Europeans began to carve their own figural pieces.
 One of the earliest extant examples are the Charlemagne chessmen.
 Although legendarily associated with Charlemagne, these chessmen are thought to date from about 200 years later.
 It was gifted to the French monarchy and ended up in the Treasury of Saint-Denis.

-Carved from ivory in Salerno, Italy, in the 11th century, the set features Norman-Sicilian-style warriors and other figures.
-The king and queen (who replaces the vizier) are depicted in elaborate pavilions.
+Carved from ivory in Salerno, Italy, in the 11th century, the Charlemagne chessmen feature Norman-Sicilian-style warriors and other figures.
+The King and Queen are depicted in elaborate pavilions.

 It is hard to imagine that such elaborate figural sets were commonplace for play, with this one being so precious as to be kept with the French crown jewels.